Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 FEDFUNDS_Rolling_Mean_3months: The 3-month average of the federal funds interest rate, which affects borrowing costs and spending.
 Month and FEDFUNDS (current value) also had moderate impact, possibly due to seasonal effects and policy changes.

-3) I utilized unsupervised learning (K-means Clustering) in order to create the model.
+3) K-MEANS CUSTERING: I utilized unsupervised learning (K-means Clustering) in order to create the model.
 To explore hidden patterns in the data without using labeled outputs, we applied K-Means clustering, an unsupervised learning method.
 Here's how the process unfolded:

 Feature Selection:
 We selected seven key economic indicators for clustering: